mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

 This document explains how to publish The Pipeline Framework to Maven Central and how to manage the project's versioning and release process properly.

+## TL;DR: Automatic Release Process

+The release process is fully automated with GitHub Actions:

+1. **Update version in root POM** (if needed): Change `<version.pipeline>` in `pom.xml`
+2. **Commit and push changes**: `git add . && git commit -m "Release x.y.z" && git push`
+3. **Create and push a Git tag**: `git tag vx.y.z && git push origin vx.y.z`
+4. **Watch GitHub Actions**: Go to the Actions tab to monitor the release workflow
+5. **Verify on Maven Central**: Check artifacts are published at https://s01.oss.sonatype.org/

+The GitHub Actions workflow automatically:
+- Builds and tests the complete project
+- Signs all artifacts with GPG
+- Deploys to Sonatype OSSRH
+- Closes and releases the staging repository
+- Creates a GitHub release with notes

 ## Table of Contents

 - [Overview](#overview)